Bingsongl/vaccine_experiment_datatask/readme.md

 **Heterogenous Effect on Attitude:** Each treatment has an increased or diminished effect on a certain attitude
 - Thus, $\beta_i \sim U(0,1)$

-**Network Interference:** After the units are treated, individuals will again influence each other as time passes before an individual decides whether to vaccinate.
+**Network Attitude Diffusion:** After the units are treated, individuals will again influence each other's opinions as time passes before an individual decides whether to vaccinate.
 - This model assumes that the network structure has not changed and uses the same diffusion model.

 **Random Block Assignment:** The two treatments will be assigned to entire communities at a time.
 This is to ensure that the treatment effect is observable and does not just make the whole network homogenous.
-- Communities will have equal probability of recieving the emotion-based treatment, reason-based treatment, and control group.
+- Communities will receive either the emotion-based treatment, reason-based treatment, or be in the control group.
+- Each treatment status will be assigned to 1/3 of the *communities*.
+Since not all communities are of the exact same size, not exactly 1/3 of individuals are assigned to each treatment status.

-## Post-Generation Analysis
+## Post-Generation Data Analysis

 The analysis can be found in the second half of [`main.ipynb`](main.ipynb).
-It is written in the jupyter notebook file so that the commentary can draw on necessary data and visualizations.
+The analysis is written in the jupyter notebook file so that it can draw on necessary data and visualizations.

 ## References (endnotes)